vinnehvincent/ilabassesment/README.md

 #iLab Assessment
 _This project was done by Vincent Tshabalala as a part of the assessment given out by iLab_
 ###Prerequisites
- The following are need to successfully run the project:
+ The following are needed to successfully run the project:

     * Java 8+
     * Maven 3.6.3